 3. DISCUSSIONS: Each unit has one or more discussions that require your posts and comments.
 You must read the instructions carefully for each one.
 Pay attention to the due dates/times!
-No late work will be accepted.
-See the Discussion Grading RUBRIC for one exception to this
+No late work will be accepted [there is one exception noted on the "Discussion Grading RUBRIC"].